 - Website: wholelifenurse.com

-- Description: Rowell has found her voice as a nurse and uses it to empower others to do the same.
-She provides advice for ways nurses can speak up for themselves — especially when it comes to negotiating salary.
+- Description: If your professional career is interfering with your personal life, this account is for you.
+Similar to a holistic career coach, Nurse Rowell is a fierce advocate for teaching advocacy to others.
+She provides quality content and advice for ways nurses can speak up for themselves — especially when it comes to negotiating salary.
 Rowell’s posts give nurses actionable tips on how to create boundaries and have healthy personal lives outside of work.
+She also hosts a community of nurses through her paid membership, Crafting Your Dream Career.
 Caution, when you visit the Whole Life Nurse page, you will leave feeling fired up!

 12. She's in Scrubs